mwafaka/npm-workflow/README.md

 ### Task1: Setting up the project:

-   - Create a new directory for your project.
+   - Create a new Html and js for your project.
    - Initialize a new npm project using the command `npm init`.
    - Install the following modules as dependencies:
      - "uuid" for generating unique identifiers